ktrnthsnr/dinner-and-movie/README.md

 - The website was built using the MERN stack - MongoDB, ExpressJS, ReactJS, NodeJS, npm packages and query languages from GraphQL and Apollo server.

 - Core skills and technologies leveraged in the creation of this site, include

-    * Performant JavaScript - to provide a fast and efficient response for the end user
     * NoSQL databases - MongoDB and Mongoose ODB
-    * Progressive Web Applications - to allow this application to be downloadable to the user's browser and used with no internet connectivity
     * React single-page applications - React, Apollo Provider
     * GraphQL APIs and Apollo server\client
-    * Third party APIs - Yelp and Netflix
+    * Third party API - zomato
     * Concurrent servers in a MERN app 	Client\server - npm concurrently
     * Authentication - JSON Web Tokens